Marcus Jones (cornerback): 2023: Shoulder injury

 In Week 2 of the 2023 season, Jones suffered a shoulder injury and was placed on injured reserve on September 22, 2023.

-2024
+2024: Return from injury

 Jones returned in 2024 as the starting slot corner and primary punt returner.
 He played in 14 games with nine starts, recording 58 tackles, 10 pass deflections, and one interception.

-2025
+2025: Second All-Pro selection

 In Week 4 of the 2025 season against the Carolina Panthers, Jones had an 88-yard punt return for a touchdown.
 Jones broke the franchise single-game record for punt return yards with 167 yards on three returns, set by Mike Haynes' 156 yards in a 1976 game, and was named AFC Special Teams Player of the Week.
-In Week 7, Jones intercepted Tennessee Titans quarterback Cam Ward in the Patriots' 31-13 win.
+In Week 6, against the New Orleans Saints, Jones recorded his first career sack on quarterback Spencer Rattler in the 25–19 win.
+In Week 7, Jones intercepted Tennessee Titans quarterback Cam Ward in the Patriots' 31–13 win.
 On October 28, Jones agreed to a three-year, $36 million extension with the Patriots, which will keep him with the team through the 2028 season.
-On October 30, Jones was named the AFC Defensive Player of the Month.
+On October 30, Jones was named AFC Defensive Player of the Month.
+In Week 12, Jones recorded his second career pick-six, also against the Cincinnati Bengals.
+In Week 13, in the Monday Night Football game against the New York Giants, he returned a punt for 94 yards for a touchdown.

+He finished the 2025 season playing in all 17 games with eight starts, recording 65 tackles, 8 tackles for loss, one sack, 11 pass deflections, and three interceptions with one touchdown.
+As a punt returner, Jones returned 21 punts for 363 yards and two touchdowns.
+He was named to the second-team All-Pro as a punt returner.

+In the divisional round game against the Houston Texans, Jones scored on a 26-yard pick-six off C. J. Stroud to retake the lead.
+New England won 28–16.
+He had seven total tackles in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.